andrew/ultimate-awesome/README.md

 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
-- [awesome-mac](https://github.com/abordage/awesome-mac) - Curated collection of awesome macOS applications, tools, and resources.
-Auto-updated and always current with metadata, categorization, and quality filtering.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) - Currently collecting some awesome Manus replays.
 Feel free to share your use cases.
 - [awesome-chemicalspectraai](https://github.com/aspirincode/awesome-chemicalspectraai) - AI for Chemical Spectra.